The Flask Mega-Tutorial Part VIII: Followers

 To stop following the user, then I could do:

-Even though adding and removing followers is fairly easy, I want to promote reusability in my code, so I'm not going to sprinkle "appends" and "removes" through the code.
+Even though adding and removing followers is fairly easy, I want to promote reusability in my code, so I'm not going to sprinkle "adds" and "removes" through the code.
 Instead, I'm going to implement the "follow" and "unfollow" functionality as methods in the User model.
 It is always best to move the application logic away from view functions and into models or other auxiliary classes or modules, because as you will see later in this chapter, that makes unit testing much easier.

 app/models.py: Add and remove followers